frinknet/rloop/README.md

-# rloop — Multi-Port SSH Tunnel Daemon
+# rloop — MAY THE PORTS BE WITH YOU!!!

 Ever wanted to sling a dozen ports through space-time with one command? rloop is your answer.
 It’s a single-script marvel: set up persistent, auto-reconnecting reverse SSH tunnels that forward any pile of ports (or local:remote combos) through autossh, with a systemd tailwind.
 All you need is a config file, a dash of ambition, and a knack for wrangling penguins.